Electric Railway Museum: Electric Railway Museum

+Closure

+On 9 July 2017, it was announced that the museum would close on 8 October 2017, (Note: The last open day of the year.) owing to the site being sold for development.
+The future of the museum and its collection of unique electric multiple units and other items was uncertain at that time, with efforts to raise £10,000 underway to cover the costs of moving the stock to an as yet unknown location.

+Ruston & Hornsby 88 diesel shunter, nicknamed Crabtree, and unit 960 101 were moved to the Tanat Valley Light Railway in May 2018, with the EMU to serve as a static museum and buffet train at Nantmawr.

 Track layout

-The track layout comprised two three road fans of sidings.
-Those at the end of the site adjacent to the Midlands Air Museum were complete with a headshunt that ran through a 40-metre cutting that was excavated by the members of the original steam centre in the early nineties.
+The track layout comprised two three-road fans of sidings.
+Those at the end of the site adjacent to the Midlands Air Museum were complete with a headshunt that ran through a 40 m cutting that was excavated by the members of the original steam centre in the early nineties.
 The sidings nearest Rowley Road were unconnected.
 The sidings were protected by an inner fence to create a secure compound.

-Facilities

-Other improvements made to the site by Electric Railway Museum in late 2009 included the provision of mains electricity on site and state-of-the-art CCTV equipment.

 Stock

-The vast majority of items not being actively restored were sheeted over to protect them from rusting, vandalism, and other damage.
+The vast majority of items not being actively restored were sheeted over to protect them from rusting, vandalism and other damage.